data-integration-toolkit/ditk/text/embedding/conec/README.md

 ------------
 The task is to obtain embeddings for Out of Vocabulary (OOV) words and for words having multiple meanings by exploiting the word's local context

-INPUTS (For Prediction and Training)
+Input (For Prediction and Training)
 ------------------------------------
 Word | Sentence | Paragraph | Document

-OUTPUTS (For Prediction and Training)
+Output (For Prediction and Training)
 -------------------------------------
 - Text Embedding | Average Text Embedding
 - Embedding Similarity